louvrmat000/Portfolio/Personal project Part 1.md

 Construct a logical plan:

-- work with big animal population, work my way down so I don't spend more time than needed on something with a population 1,000,000 while I haven't done humans.
+- work with big animal population, work my way down so I don't spend more time than needed on something with a population of 1,000,000 while I haven't done humans.

 - get as close to the result as possible and make my personal project poster board.